ni/labview-gdrive/README.md

 9. Use this file path in the initialize VI to authenticate your access.
 10. Note that the first time you run this VI, you will be prompted in a web browser to give permission for the GDrive to access your Google Drive account.
 Click allow and move forward in your development process.

+#Support
+National Instruments does not provide support for this toolkit.
+For information, support, or contributions, please use this GitHub page.